oliverklee/ext-seminars/Documentation/Configuration/SettingUpFront-endEditing/Index.rst

    allowed to edit events.
 Alternatively, you can set this using the TS setup variable plugin.tx\_seminars\_pi1.eventEditorFeGroupID.

 #.
-Select the system folder where the created events will be stored.
-   Alternatively, you can set this using the TS setup variable plugin.tx\_seminars\_pi1.createEventsPID.

-#.
 Select the the page that will be shown when an event has been saved.
    This can be the page with the user-entered events (which we will create in the next page) or a separate thank-you page.
 Alternatively,